Crusader Finale

 The Last (four?)
 RF-8 Crusaders at the Boneyard (AMARC)

-[Webmaster's Note: To see Google Earth satellite photos of the Crusaders stored at Davis Monthan, click on the link: The Bone Yard -- Davis Monthan --]
+To see Google Earth satellite and on-the-ground photos of RF-8s at Davis Monthan, click on the link: Last RF-8s at Davis Monthan (Bone Yard) --More photos of the Crusaders stored at Davis Monthan.

 The Late RF-8G's with the Improved P-420 Engine